in28minutes/in28minutes.com/flashcard-java-06-PrimitiveDataTypesAndAlternatives.md

 # Other cards
 card_bg: '#9aacd5'
 cards:
   - title: Primitive Data types
-    description: The basic building blocks of data in Java such as integers, booleans, and characters.
+    description: Basic building blocks of data in Java such as integers, booleans, and characters
   - title: byte
     description: In Java, the range of byte data type is from -128 to 127.
 It is an 8-bit signed two's complement integer.
   - title: short